-GenePattern cells come in three types: authentication, task cells and job cells.
+GenePattern cells come in three types: authentication, analysis cells and UI Builder cells.

 A. Authentication cells are used to authenticate the notebook user with a GenePattern server.
-One of these cells must be added to a notebook and the user authenticated before the functionality of other GenePattern cells becomes available.
+One of these cells must be added to a notebook before Analysis cells becomes available.
 If a GenePattern cell is added to a notebook before authentication has happened, it will automatically become one of these cells.

-B. Task cells each represent a particular type of analysis on the GenePattern platform.
+B. Analysis cells each represent a particular type of analysis on the GenePattern platform.
 Hundreds of diferent analyses are available.
 These cells will present a form to the user, accepting data or other parameters.
 Once one of these forms has been filled out, the user can then run the analysis by clicking the Run button.
-This will submit the analysis to the GenePattern server, and create a Job cell which represents that particular submission.
+This will submit the analysis to the GenePattern server and display the results.

 Since GenePattern cells are also Python code cells, all changes to the information in these widgets is reflected in the code and will be saved in the notebook's ipynb file.
 Similarly, sending one of these notebook files to a user without the GenePattern Notebook extension installed, will result in a complete notebook, albeit one where the cells with visual widgets are instead displayed as code.